aimeos/aimeos-docs/src/infrastructure/managing-items.md

 ['text', 'media', 'price']
 ```

 which will fetch all items of the text, media and price domains.
-You can also pass the the domain name as key and the list types as values:
+You can also pass the domain name as key and the list types as values:

 ```php
 ['attribute' => ['default', 'variant']]